bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 `registerReceiver` method is an Activity's method and may be invoked on Context class object.

-In `onCreate` method save the reference to application context and register broadcast receiver:
+In `onCreate` method save the reference to the application context and register broadcast receiver:

 ```java
 mContext = this;
 registerBroadcastReceiver();
 ```

-At the end, following clean coding principles, unregister receiver when closing application using Activity's `unregisterReceiver` method:
+In the end, following clean coding principles, unregister receiver when closing your application using Activity's `unregisterReceiver` method:

 ```java
 @Override